 - In 1970, Jim Thorsell prepared the first ever GDT guide: the “Provisional Trail Guide and Map for the Proposed Great Divide Trail”.

-- The Great Divide Trail Association was established in 1975 and construction of the GDT began in 1976, by six students funded by the Opportunities for Youth program.
+- The Great Divide Trail Association was established in 1975 and construction of the GDT began in 1976, by six young people funded by the Opportunities for Youth program.

 → Learn more about the History of the Great Divide Trail.